geojeff/kivy-statecharts/examples/deflectouch_with_statecharts/README.md

   -- transition after a bit of conditional logic (Effectively,
      this is what the structure of the CollisionWithObject state and its two substates do.
-Contrast this with what could be done in a single state with an if statement in its enterState.
+Contrast this with what could be done in a single state with an if statement in its enter_state.
      Having discrete CollisionWithEdge and CollisionWithObstacle
      states, however, offers a clearer picture, pardon the pun.)